Pipe bursting is a trenchless pipe laying method that can be applied from pit to pit, pit to manhole and manhole to manhole.

 Pneumatic bursting is assisted by a portable winch.
-A pneumatic cracking hammer based on a piercing tool or horizontal ramming hammer is used to break and displace the host pipe.
+A pneumatic cracking hammer, based on a piercing tool or a horizontal ramming hammer, is used to break and displace the host pipe.
 The pipe bursting tools are arranged at the front or rear end of the bursting hammer and transmit the ramming energy into the host pipe and crack it.
 The following expander displaces the burst fragments of the host pipe into the surrounding soil and enlarges the void so that a new pipe of the same or larger diameter can be pulled in, simultaneously.

 The pipe bursting process commences by starting the compressor.
 The pulling force of the winch assists the forward movement and directional stability of the cracking hammer.
-When the cracking hammer arrives in the exit pit it can either be removed or pulled back through the new pipe into the launch pit if space is restricted.
+When the cracking hammer arrives in the exit pit, it can either be removed or pulled back through the new pipe into the launch pit if space is restricted.

 The hydraulically driven pipe bursting rig is positioned inside the exit pit.
 A flexible guide rod ensures smooth installation of the bursting rods through the host pipe.
 The rods are connected and quickly added one at a time as they are pushed up the old host pipe.
-Once at the launch pit the guide rod is replaced by a bursting tool (e.g. bladed bursting head, roller blade cutter) expander and new pipe.
+Once at the launch pit, the guide rod is replaced by a bursting tool (e.g. bladed bursting head, roller blade cutter), expander and new pipe.

 The entire configuration is then pulled back by the hydraulic pipe bursting rig through the host pipe towards the exit pit.